Diagnosing Narcotic Overdoses

 Slow Breathing: A person who overdosed on a narcotic may have trouble breathing as well as an extremely slow rate of breathing.

-If a person comes across another person that they believe is overdosing on a narcotic they should immediately call 911 and try to keep the person awake until the paramedics get there.
+If a person comes across another person who they believe is overdosing on a narcotic, they should immediately call 911 and try to keep the person awake until the paramedics get there.
+If available, give Narcan and provide emergency breathing if necessary.

-If you or someone you love is at risk of narcotic overdose, call 800-934-1582(Who Answers?) now to find a treatment program that can help.
+If you or someone you love is at risk of narcotic overdose, call 800-934-1582(Sponsored) now to find a treatment program that can help.

 the Take-Away